adamxp12/FeedBay/README.md

 I also have a hosted instance you can try out https://feedbay.net but this might not scale for thousands of users hitting it so it is recommended you host yourself

 FeedBay is not endorsed by eBay.
 I hate the company as their developers seem to be on a one track road to making the UX terrible at every turn.
 Makes the RSS feeds even more desirable

+# Configuration
+ Copy the .env.example to .env then edit to change the port.
+Default is 3000, so you can reach the server at http://localhost:3000.

+# Reverse proxy
+ It's recommended to use with Caddy or Nginx as a reverse proxy if you want to serve this on a https domain.

+ To use with Caddy, it's simply one code block:
+    feedbay.example.com {
+        reverse_proxy 127.0.0.1:7171
+    }
+Where example.com is your personal domain.
+Don't forget to setup the feedbay subdomain in your DNS provider or setup DNS wildcard support as needed.